I knew I had to make a change.

 And I did not join because of the sales tactics.
 I decided I was joining by Block 3.
 They gave us the normal sales pitches, offering the free strap if WE JOIN TODAY AND TODAY ONLY, plus an additional few sessions per month, but my mind was made up before they even started.

-Bottom Line: It may not be an environment everyone would like, but I would recommend giving it a try out.
-The class size is manageable (mine was 16 last night) with a good mix of ages (I would guess the youngest there was early 20’s and up tom my age of 50).
+It may not be an environment everyone would like, but I would recommend giving it a tryout.
+The class size is manageable (mine was 16 last night) with a good mix of ages (I would guess the youngest there was early 20’s and up to my age of 50).
 It was predominantly women, which is normal for classes in general.
-Only three men last night, so it should be OK for the females that have an issue about working out with men.
-Not sure why.
-We rock.
+Only three men last night, so it should be OK for the females that have an issue with working out with men.